Tet 2025: Vietnamese Lunar New Year – Year of the Snake

 Smile brighter

-The first interactions of the new year set the scene for the year to come.
-Smile brighter, have fun and be nicer for a peaceful and prosperous new year.
+During Tet, Vietnamese believe the first interactions of the new year set the scene for the coming year.
+It’s expected to smile brighter, have fun, and be pleasant for a peaceful and prosperous new year.

 Symbols of Tet

-This is the time when you can see the importance of symbolism in Vietnam.
-From the flowers and trees to the colors and decorations, to the offerings, gifting, and burning, everything has a meaning and plays an important role in Tet.
+Tet is the best time to see the importance of symbolism in Vietnam.
+Everything has a meaning and plays a vital role in Tet, from the flowers and trees to the colors and decorations to the offerings, gifting, and burning.

-The traditional red and yellow colors symbolize wealth and good fortune.
-They are present everywhere, on banners, decorations, trinkets, and also flowers that you see.
+The traditional red and yellow colors during Tet symbolize wealth and good fortune.
+They are everywhere: on banners, decorations, trinkets, and flowers you see.
 Some even paint their vehicles in these two colors.

 Decorations on a Nha Trang street market before Tet, Vietnamese New Year